Gary Snapper

 • I have led many workshops and INSET days for post-16 and HE teachers and students about aspects of literature and literature teaching

-• I am a member of the Curriculum Review Committee for the International Baccalaureate Organisation in The Hague, and a consultant to A Level awarding bodies in the UK.
+• I was a member of the Curriculum Review Committee for the International Baccalaureate Organisation in The Hague from 2015 to 2020, and a consultant to A Level awarding bodies in the UK, and am currently working with IB Diploma students at the Europa School, a state international school in Oxfordshire.

-• Formerly head of English at an 11-18 comprehensive in Cambridge, I teach A Level English Literature (part time) at The Cheney School, Oxford, and IB English Literature at Oxford Study Courses.
+• Formerly head of English at an 11-18 comprehensive in Cambridge, I continued to teach A Level English Literature at The Cheney School, Oxford until 2018, and still teach IB English Literature at Oxford Study Courses and at The Europa School in Culham, Oxfordshire.

 Full details of my English teaching, writing and research activities may be accessed from the 'English' page of this site, here.